8 Best Seafood Restaurants in Rochester, NY 2026

 Bernard’s Grove is the type of family-run restaurant that looks humble on the outside but blows you away with the dishes it serves.
 Set near the Long Pond on Lake Ontario, this charming spot always makes you feel welcome.
 The atmosphere is always friendly and you can choose to be seated at a cozy table inside or grab a seat on the delightful patio on a sunny day.

 Now, this is not a strictly seafood restaurant, but they do make a few seafood dishes that are worth the trip alone.
 Our favorite is certainly Bernard’s Bouillabaisse, a beautiful seafood stew with pretty much everything in it, including lobster tail, clams, mussels, shrimp, and squid.
-If that’s not your style, though, you can opt for the delicious orange-soy glazed atlantic salmon, for example.
+If that’s not your style, though, menus can rotate, so check the current seafood specials before you go.

 Shamrock Jack’s Irish Pub